-I’ve noticed a lot of confusion and frustration about taxes on military bonuses.
-That’s not surprising, because it IS confusing, but it doesn’t have to be too hard to understand.
+I’ve noticed a lot of frustration about taxes on military bonuses.
+That’s not surprising, because it IS frustrating if you don’t understand what’s going on.
+But it doesn’t have to be too hard to understand.

-Here’s the magic thing about taxes on military bonuses: adding a bonus just changes the numbers.
+There’s magic thing about taxes on military bonuses.
+Adding a bonus just changes the numbers.
 Everything else is the same.
-Your income number goes up, and your withholding number goes up because you’ve had taxes withheld on the bonus.
+Your income number goes up because your income goes up, and your withholding number goes up because you’ve had taxes withheld on the bonus.

-Here’s an example of a servicemember who gets a $10,000 bonus that has $2,500 in taxes withheld from the payment.
+Here’s an example of a service member who gets a $10,000 bonus that has $2,200 in taxes withheld from the payment.
 Everything else remains the same, except his income is higher, increasing his taxes, and his withheld amount is higher.

-In this sample, the taxpayer had $2,500 withheld from the bonus payment, but had an additional $1,277 in their tax refund, so they really only paid $1,223 in taxes on that $10,000 payment.
-Obviously, every single tax situation will be different, but this gives you a rough idea how it works.
+In this sample, the taxpayer had $2,200 withheld from the bonus payment, but had an additional $439 in their tax refund, so they really only paid $1,761 in taxes on that $10,000 payment.
+Obviously, every tax situation will be different.
+This is just a rough idea of how it works.

 Bonuses in a Combat Zone

-If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money.
+If you are able to receive your bonus while you are located in a Combat Zone Tax Exempt area, then you won’t owe federal income taxes on that money (with some exceptions.)
 Schwing!

 Bonuses Saved for Retirement

-Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Arrangement (IRA).
-If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax free.
+Bonuses can be put into retirement savings accounts such as the Thrift Savings Plan (TSP) or an Individual Retirement Account (IRA).
+If you put it into a Roth account, it won’t give you any tax benefit now, but it will grow tax-free and distributions later will be tax-free.
 If you use a traditional account, you won’t be taxed on that money now but future distributions will be taxable.

 You Can Save More If You’re In A Combat Zone

 If you are in a Combat Zone Tax Exempt area, you can contribute above the usual limit.
-Instead of $18,000 for the year, you can contribute up to $53,000 (2016).
-There are some tricky rules about contributions, because amounts that exceed the $18,000 limit must be made into traditional accounts.
-Get some help if you’re a super-saver who is going to exceed the $18,000 limit with tax-exempt funds.
+There are some tricky rules about contributions, because of the ways that different rules work together.
+Doug Nordman has done a great job of explaining it in this article: Maximizing Your TSP Contributions in a Combat Zone.
+Get some help if you’re a super-saver who is going to exceed the yearly contribution limits.

 Still confused about taxes on military bonuses?
 Ask questions in the comments.
 I’ll answer them for you, plus update this post to make it more clear.